Sylvia Woods (harpist): Biography

 A lifelong musician, Woods began playing pedal (concert) harp in college after walking into the harp room at the University of Redlands in Southern California and asking for lessons.
-She continued to study pedal harp after receiving her bachelor's degree, but upon discovering and purchasing a Celtic harp, dedicated her life to making Celtic harp music available to the public.
+She continued to study pedal harp after receiving her bachelor's degree, but upon discovering and purchasing a Celtic harp, she dedicated her life to making Celtic harp music available to the public.
 Subsequent travels around the world as a soloist and ensemble performer cemented Woods’ reputation as a formidable talent in the folk harp milieu.

 Woods won the prestigious All-Ireland Harp Championship in Buncrana, County Donegal in 1980, only the second American ever to have done so.
-She was invited back to Buncrana the following two summers to teach a harp course for local children, borrowing harps from all over Ireland so the children would learn to play the instrument which is the symbol of their country.
+She was invited back to Buncrana the following two summers to teach a harp course for local children, borrowing harps from all over Ireland so the children would learn to play the instrument, which is the symbol of their country.

 Woods toured with Robin Williamson and His Merry Band in the 1970s and was featured on the group's three albums.
 Celtic harps were not readily available at the time, so Woods was often approached after concerts by people who were intrigued by her instrument, which she had purchased in Ireland.
-In response to their multiple requests, Woods started selling harps and also began developing collaborative relationships with several instrument makers in California, encouraging them to build harps, and providing feedback on technical issues and user-friendly features.
+In response to their multiple requests, Woods began selling harps and developed collaborative relationships with several instrument makers in California, encouraging them to build harps and providing feedback on technical issues and user-friendly features.

 Woods’ relationship with harp makers, along with her work in bringing folk harp to a wider audience, led to her leadership role in the early days of the International Society of Folk Harpers and Craftsmen as the group’s first President.

 Noting a lack of repertoire and resources for the folk harp, Woods began writing and arranging music specifically for folk (or lever) harp in 1978.
-Woods’ first book, Teach Yourself to Play the Folk Harp, is perhaps the best-known tutor for lever harp, and has been the introduction to harp playing for thousands of musicians.
+Woods’ first book, "Teach Yourself to Play the Folk Harp", is perhaps the best-known tutor for the lever harp and has been an introduction to harp playing for thousands of musicians.
 She has since published more than 80 books and sheet music arrangements for the Celtic harp, encompassing a wide variety of musical styles from folk to classical to pop.

 Woods’ initial foray into harp sales grew into a large mail-order catalog offering products and resources for harpists worldwide; her brick-and-mortar store, the Sylvia Woods Harp Center, opened in 1992 and was believed to be the largest harp store in the world, with between fifty and 100 harps on the floor at any given time.

 In 2013 Woods closed her retail store and moved to the Hawaiian island of Kauai.
 Her business is now all through her website www.harpcenter.com.
-She also gives harp lessons worldwide through Skype and FaceTime.
+She also gives harp lessons worldwide through FaceTime.

 On July 23, 2015, Sylvia Woods received the "Lifetime Achievement Award" from the Somerset Folk Harp Festival in Parsippany, New Jersey, for her contributions to the harp world.